 Ledge Point turned out to be a small settlement with a single shop in front of which stood a lonely diesel distributor.
 We drove up to the building.
 The trailer did not fit and slightly protruded into the street, completely blocking access to the distributor from the other side.

 At that time, the store manager turned up next to us.
-He, little nervously, began to figure out how to ‘clean up our wreck’ (car was only 10 months old) from the distributor.
+He, a little nervously, began to figure out how to ‘clean up our wreck’ (car was only 10 months old) from the distributor.

 Ledge Point locals started gathering interested that something was finally happening in this quiet place.
 I called Nissan assistance for help.
-When people heard that a local mechanic should come in 20 minutes to 1 hour top, they started laughing out loud and sneeringly said that it was unrealistic and we would wait a bit longer.
+When people heard that a local mechanic should come in 20 minutes to 1 hour tops, they started laughing out loud and sneeringly said that it was unrealistic and we would wait a bit longer.

 Maybe a week or ten days would be more reasonable.
 Then the topic of clearing up the distributor also returned.
 At one stage there was even a brilliant idea to push us down the hill, hoping that the car would start ‘with a push’.